Report: NFL excels in racial hiring, but teams must improve

 The issue, of course, is the NFL is a league made up of — and played — historically by men, which leaves women at a distinct disadvantage of getting hired.

-But Lapchick still sees a niche in NFL teams where woman can flourish on the business side.
+But Lapchick still sees a niche in NFL teams where women can flourish on the business side.

 “A woman can be trained equally as well as a man can,” Lapchick said.